AWAY TRAVEL GUIDE

-Tottenham will play their home matches during the 2017/18 season at Wembley while redevelopment work continues on their new ground.
+Tottenham are continuing to play their home matches during the first part of the 2018/19 season at Wembley while redevelopment work continues on their new ground.

 Wembley Stadium is a public transport destination and parking is limited.
 It is recommend you only use official stadium parking and book in advance to avoid disappointment.
 Directions to the stadium.
 Book parking.
 Blue Badge parking is available to purchase via CSP Parking.
 For further information, please visit the Accessible Information page.
 Please note that parking at the Stadium is not owned or operated by Wembley Stadium.
 Click here for directions to the stadium.

 Wembley Stadium Station (Chiltern Railways)

 Wembley Central Station (Bakerloo, London Overground, London Midland and Southern lines)